pragmatic-objects/site/_chapters/003_reusable_assertions.md

 I see the following benefits:

-- Once implemented, `AssertFractionHasCertainNumenatorAndDenominator` assertion can be used on *any* possible [subtype](https://en.wikipedia.org/wiki/Liskov_substitution_principle) of `Fraction`.
+- Once implemented, `AssertFractionHasCertainNumeratorAndDenominator` assertion can be used on *any* possible [subtype](https://en.wikipedia.org/wiki/Liskov_substitution_principle) of `Fraction`.

 - For any highly-segregated interface with clear domain-related semantics (like `Fraction`) the number of needed assertions is usually limited.
-For fraction, single `AssertFractionHasCertainNumenatorAndDenominator` would cover the majority of possible test scenarios with fractions.
+For fraction, single `AssertFractionHasCertainNumeratorAndDenominator` would cover the majority of possible test scenarios with fractions.
 When we test a new `Fraction` implementation, first thing we would want to test is that fraction under test has certain numerator and denominator.

-- `AssertFractionHasCertainNumenatorAndDenominator` assertion, like any other `Assertion` implementations, may be released together with the `Fraction` interface, so that developers who extend the solution by providing new `Fraction` implementations may reuse its assertions for testing their own stuff.
+- `AssertFractionHasCertainNumeratorAndDenominator` assertion, like any other `Assertion` implementations, may be released together with the `Fraction` interface, so that developers who extend the solution by providing new `Fraction` implementations may reuse its assertions for testing their own stuff.